Surface instabilities in laminar compressible boundary layers with sublimation: Governing Equations and Material Models

 The transport coefficients ($\mu_k$, $\kappa_k$, and $D_k$) for a single species are given by kinetic theory \citep{hirschfelder1964molecular}.
 The mixture transport coefficients are found using the Wilke mixing rule with Eucken correction for conductivity.
-Details are given in Chapter 10 of \cite{dorrance2017viscous}.
-The collision integrals for the kinetic theory are evaluated using the high-order curve fit provided by \citet{kim2014high}.
+Specific model details are provided in Appendix \ref{appendix A}.